 Their measure of sensitivity was how quickly the person identified the distribution as unfair.
 Their findings showed that, when they were the victim of unfairness (see the second pair of columns from the left), people feeling powerful were quicker to identify it as unfair (a lower bar = faster) than were people feeling powerless.

 But, when they benefited from unfairness (see the pair of columns on the far right), people feeling powerful were slower to identify it as unfair than when they were the victims and slower than people who felt powerless.

 They had similar findings when people primed to feel powerful didn’t directly benefit, but simply observed other people being treated unfairly.
 And, they tested whether their findings extended to interpersonal justice, too, by asking how people responded to being socially excluded.
 They found the same pattern.

 Finally, they found that, when being treated unfairly, participants primed to feel powerful were quicker to take action than those primed to feel powerless.
 The two columns on the left below show that high power people quickly left a hypothetical employer for a different one if they were treated unfairly.

-So, to conclude, people who are primed to feel powerful feel entitled to fair treatment — both economically and socially — and are quick to recognize and correct it when they are treated unfairly, but they are significantly less likely to notice or care when the less powerful are injustice’s victims.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+So, to conclude, people who are primed to feel powerful feel entitled to fair treatment — both economically and socially — and are quick to recognize and correct it when they are treated unfairly, but they are significantly less likely to notice or care when the less powerful are injustice’s victims.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.